solidrock-technology/docs/docs/guide/events.md

 This text will appear alongside the fee amount in the refund receipt email as a description of the fees.

-### Charges & Fees
+### Solidrock Charges & Fees

 Use the at a glance calculator to get an understanding for how fees will break down and what you, the event organiser, would receive once the Soldrock and any card processing/transaction fees have been charged.
 You can set an event to handle the fees in one of two ways:

 1. **Fees included within ticket & extra prices:** This is the default setting for fees.
 Under this option the Solidrock and card processing fees will be taken _out of_ the total cost of the order.
-For example a £100 order might have a 2% (£2) Solidorck fee decuted as well as a Stripe transaction fee (approximately 1.4%-2.9% if order paid by card).
+For example a £100 order might have a 2% (£2) Solidrock fee deducted as well as a Stripe transaction fee (approximately 1.4%-2.9% if order paid by card).
 The customer would pay £100 and the event would receive in the region of £95.

-2. **Fees are charge to the customer:** You can turn this option on which charges the customer the **Solidrock** fees on top of the order total.
+2. **Fees are charged to the customer:** You can turn this option on which charges the customer the **Solidrock** fees on top of the order total.
 Using the same example as before, a customer would pay the £100 order total plus the £2 Solidrock fee.
+Stripe fees are always taken out of the final amount paid.

 ### Access Pass Image

-The access pass image relates to the [Teams](/guide/teams.md) area of and event within Solidrock.
+The access pass image relates to the [Teams](/guide/teams.md) area of an event within Solidrock.
 If you need to print out lanyards or passes for team members to wear at an event you can do so through Solidrock.
-This pass image becomes the background image/graphic for that printed pass that then has dynamic information (such as team member name, team name, access priviledges etc) overlaid on top.
+This pass image becomes the background image/graphic for that printed pass that then has dynamic information –such as team member name, team name, access privileges etc– overlaid on top.

 The image you upload should be high resolution (at least 2000px wide), but no more than 4MB (megabytes) in size.
 Images can be PNG, JPG or GIF.

 ::: tip
-INSERT RECOMMENDED IMAGE DIMENSIONS
+Passes are printed at a portrait aspect ratio approximately 10:16.
+Images should therefore sollow this same sizing ratio to prevent unexpected cropping results.
 :::

 ### Team Opportunities Description